 Bibhu Rout, Associate Professor; Ph.D., Institute of Physics/ Utkal University (India).
 Ion microbeam analysis of materials.

-David R. Schultz, Professor and Department Chair, APS Fellow; Ph.D., University of Missouri.
+David R. Schultz, Professor, APS Fellow; Ph.D., University of Missouri.
 Theoretical atomic, molecular and optical physics; astrophysics; plasma physics.

 Ohad Shemmer, Assistant Professor; Ph.D., Tel Aviv University (Israel).
 Astronomy; exoplanets.